Boxing Betting at SuperBook Sports

 Is betting on boxing legal in the USA?

 Each state in the USA has the ability to set its own laws regarding sports betting, which means that the legality depends upon where you live.
 However, many states have now legalized sports betting and more and more are following suit.
 As long as you live in a state where it is legal, then boxing betting is completely legal.
-SuperBook Sports is licensed to take bets in Nevada, Colorado and New Jersey, so if you are in one of those states, then you can bet with us legally.
+SuperBook Sports is licensed to take bets in Arizona, Nevada, Colorado and New Jersey, so if you are in one of those states, then you can bet with us legally.

 What type of wagers can I make on a boxing match?